-Some of the increase in patient visits is COVID related.
+Some of the increase in patient visits is COVID-related.
 Hospitals are still catching up from the backlog for when businesses were shut down.
-Others are finding they are not as efficient and simply cannot see as many patients in a day with curbside service and this causes appointments to be booked out further into the future.
+Others find they are not as efficient and simply cannot see as many patients in a day with curbside service, which causes appointments to be booked out further into the future.

 We also know that many people brought new pets into their homes during this time.
 Some may say the revenue uptick related to this will taper off.
 However, acquiring a pet is a long-term commitment for most people.
-Spay and neuter surgeries may drop back down but there is now a higher volume of pets per household which in turn equates to a higher demand for services thus growing hospital revenue over the lifetime of these pets.
+Spay and neuter surgeries may drop back down.
+Still, there is now a higher volume of pets per household, which equates to a higher demand for services, thus growing hospital revenue over these pets’ lifetime.

-There is a shortage of veterinarians in our country and this is not a short-term issue.
-Many retiring doctors are accustomed to working 60-70 hours/week while the younger doctors prefer to only work 30-40 hours/week to enjoy other parts of life.
+There is a shortage of veterinarians in our country, and this is not a short-term issue.
+Many retiring doctors are accustomed to working 60-70 hours per week, while the younger doctors prefer only to work 30-40 hours/week to enjoy other parts of life.
 Neither is right or wrong.
-It is simply a change in generations.
+It is simply a difference in generations.
 This means it is taking two younger doctors to replace each of the retiring veterinarians.
-Couple this with the volume of baby-boomer veterinarians reaching retirement over the next decade and we have a long-term issue.
+Couple this with the volume of baby-boomer veterinarians retiring over the next decade, and we have a long-term issue.

 Nearly all of our clients are saying things like:

-What is the result of being short on doctors?
-EXHAUSTION
+Exhaustion is the result of being short on doctors.

-What is another result of this shortage?
-REACHING CAPACITY
+Reaching capacity is another result of this shortage.

-You and your team only have X number of hours where you can see patients.
-There needs to be limits so everyone, including you, will have adequate time to relax and recuperate.
-This is essential in order for you and your team to put forward the best performance come the next shift.
+You and your team only have a certain number of hours where you can see patients.
+There need to be limits so everyone, including you, will have adequate time to relax and recuperate.
+This is essential for you and your team to put forward the best performance come the next shift.
 When people are exhausted, this is when mistakes happen.
-In our industry, this could mean death and/or a lawsuit, both of which you obviously want to avoid.
+This could mean death or a lawsuit in our industry, both of which you obviously want to avoid.